Business customers

 50-062 Wrocław, Polska

 with the note: Whistleblowing.
-Hand-delivered to HR & Admin Manager or Director of Compliance and Personal Data Protection;
+Hand-delivered to HR & Admin Manager or Legal Counsel or Director of Compliance and Personal Data Protection;

 Confidentiality protection